Skip to main content

 • Implement functional software solutions.
 For example, developing software solutions that incorporate new, legacy or commercial components.

-• Develop and execute Aerospace software test plans.
+• Develop and execute high integrity software test plans.

-• Analyse and review Aerospace software outputs.
-For Example, design reviews, code walkthroughs, test script reviews.
+• Analyse and review high integrity software outputs.
+For example, design reviews, code walkthroughs, test script reviews.

 • Use problem solving tools and techniques.
 For example: lateral thinking, root cause analysis (RCA), Kaizen, Lean manufacturing and Kanban.